raspberrypilearning/build-crumble-motor-buggy/en/step_8.md

 --- task ---

-Run your code and adjust it if you think anything needs changing.
+Run your program.
+Adjust it if you think anything needs to be changed.

 --- no-print ---